Granulate/gprofiler/README.md

 gProfiler can be run in a continuous mode, profiling periodically, using the `--continuous`/`-c` flag.
 Note that when using `--continuous` with `--output-dir`, a new file will be created during *each* sampling interval.
 Aggregations are only available when uploading to the Granulate Performance Studio.

+# Run as...

+This sections lists the various execution modes for gProfiler (as a container, as an executable, etc...).

 ## Running as a Docker container
 Run the following to have gProfiler running continuously, uploading to Granulate Performance Studio: